- Does UMHB offer a health insurance plan for students?

 - Is there a Doctor, Nurse Practitioner, or Physician Assistant available on campus?

 - Can I get a Strep Test at the Health Center?

 - Can I get an excuse note for from the Nurse for missing class?

 UMHB is not responsible for any healthcare expenses you may incur while enrolled as a UMHB student.
 Effective January 2014, individuals who do not have healthcare insurance may be subject to government fines in accordance with the Affordable Care Act.
 UMHB strongly recommends that each student maintain healthcare insurance.
 For participation in certain UMHB programs such as athletics, healthcare insurance is required.
 If you do not currently have healthcare insurance, you may visit HealthCare.gov to access the new healthcare marketplace.
 Some healthcare insurance policies require you to use an approved network of doctors, hospitals, and clinics.
 Please contact your insurance provider for details, and if applicable, obtain a list of approved healthcare providers in the Belton/Temple area to determine what steps, if any, you should change your point of service (POS) to our area.
 The zip code for Belton is 76513.
 Be sure to bring your insurance card and original social security card with you when you come to UMHB.

-- Make a first aid kit that includes pain relivers, digital thermometer, allergy medication, and other medicine used occcasionally.
-Also include band-aids, antibiotic ointment, ACE wrap and powdered Gatorade.
+Make a first aid kit that includes pain relievers, digital thermometer, allergy medication, and other medicine used occasionally.
+Also, include Band-Aids, antibiotic ointment, ACE wrap and powdered Gatorade.

 OTC medications are given at the time of appointment if appropriate.
 The student must then provide any subsequent doses or if symptoms reoccur following the appointment.
 First aid is provided to students as appropriate at the time of their appointment/care.
 Bandages, wraps, and other first aid supplies may be purchased at a local retailer but are not distributed by the Health Center on a regular basis.